abxyzzzzz/c-/README.md

   A simple interactive C# console application that simulates a student registering for a [college event](https://github.com/abxyzzzzz/c-/tree/main/Event%20Registration%20Console%20App).
 The program collects basic information, checks eligibility based on experience, and allows users to manage notification preferences.

-🔵Features
-Collects user's name and college.

-Allows event selection and asks for experience.

-Validates if the user has at least 2 years of experience to participate.

-Offers options to enable/disable WhatsApp and Facebook notifications.

-Uses a while(true) loop to re-prompt users for invalid inputs or ineligible experience.

 </details>